ChainSafe/WeiPay/readme.md

 ## WeiPay ERC20 Wallet
-WeiPay is a open source cryptocurrency wallet available for both IOS and Android mobile devices.
+WeiPay is a open source Ethereum and ERC20 wallet available for both IOS and Android mobile devices.
+WeiPay allows for multiple network and wallet configurations, contract interactions, and contact key management.
-WeiPay will support Ethereum out of the box with added support for ERC20 tokens and Bitcoin.
-An api will be created to host token details on IPFS in order for any fork of the wallet to provide uniform data to its users with the added benefits of reduced app storage space.

 ## How To:
 + ```git clone https://github.com/ChainSafe/WeiPay.git```